emon-shikder2217/simple_landing_page.../README.md

-# Coffee Bliss Website
+# ☕ Coffee Bliss Website

-Welcome to the Coffee Bliss website repository!
+Welcome to the **Coffee Bliss** website repository!
 This project is a beautifully crafted, simple website built using HTML and CSS, designed to showcase the charm and aroma of coffee.
 Whether you're a coffee enthusiast or a web developer, this project is a delightful blend of design and functionality.

 ## 📸 Screenshots